Defelo/sandkasten/README.md

 If you also have [direnv](https://github.com/direnv/direnv) installed, you can just use `direnv allow` to setup your shell for development.
 Otherwise you can also use `nix develop` to enter a development shell.
 This will add some tools to your `PATH` and set a few environment variables that are needed by Sandkasten and some of the integration tests.
+The first time you enter the development shell, you should run the `setup-nsjail` command, which will copy the `nsjail` binary into your current working directoy, `chown` it to `root` and set the `setuid` bit to allow Sandkasten to run this binary as root without having to run Sandkasten itself as root (but of course you could also do that).
 In the development shell you can just use `cargo run` to start the application.

 ### Unit tests
 To run the unit tests, you can just use `cargo test`.
 This only requires you to have a working rust